Quotients of graph operators by symmetry representations: Quantum graph quotients

 The vertex conditions are implemented by the condition

-We shall write $\Dom(\Op)$ for the domain of our operator, i.e. the set of functions $f \in H^2(\Gamma)$ such that (\ref{eq:vertex_conditions_global}) is satisfied.
+where $A$ and $B$ are $2|\E|\times2|\E|$ complex matrices.
+We shall write $\Dom(\Op)$ for the domain of our operator, i.e.\ the set of functions $f\in H^{2}(\Gamma)$ such that (\ref{eq:vertex_conditions_global}) is satisfied.
 The connectivity of the graph is retained by requiring that only values and/or derivatives at the points corresponding to the same vertex are allowed to enter any equation of conditions \eqref{eq:vertex_conditions_global}.
-In particular this means we have the decomposition $A = \bigoplus_{v \in \V} A^{(v)}$, and similarly for $B$.
-It was shown by Kostrykin and Schrader \cite{Kostrykin-1999} that the operator is self-adjoint if and only if the following conditions hold \begin{enumerate} \item $(A | B)$ is of full rank, i.e. $\Rank(A | B) = |\E|$. \item $AB^*$ is self adjoint. \end{enumerate} \begin{rem} One obtains a unitarily equivalent quantum graph, specified by the conditions $\tilde{A} = CA$ and $\tilde{B} = CB$, if and only if $C \in GL(\C^{2|\E|})$, \cite{Kostrykin-1999}. \end{rem}
+In particular this means we have the decomposition $A=\bigoplus_{v\in\V}A^{(v)}$, and similarly for $B$.
+It was shown by Kostrykin and Schrader \cite{Kostrykin-1999} that the operator is self-adjoint if and only if the following conditions hold \begin{enumerate} \item the $2|\E|\times4|\E|$ matrix $(A|B)$ is of full rank, i.e. $\Rank(A|B)=2|\E|$. \item $AB^{*}$ is self adjoint. \end{enumerate} \begin{rem} One obtains a unitarily equivalent quantum graph, specified by the conditions $\tilde{A}=CA$ and $\tilde{B}=CB$, if and only if $C\in GL(\C^{2|\E|})$, \cite{Kostrykin-1999}. \end{rem}

-A compact quantum graph (i.e. a graph with a finite number of edges and a finite length for each edge) with bounded potential $V$ has a discrete infinite eigenvalue spectrum bounded from below, which we denote by
+A compact quantum graph (i.e. a graph with a finite number of edges and a finite length for each edge) with bounded potential $q$ has a discrete infinite eigenvalue spectrum bounded from below, which we denote by

 A common choice of vertex conditions are Kirchhoff--Neumann conditions: for every vertex the values at the edge-ends corresponding to this vertex are the same and the derivatives (with the signs given in \eqref{eq:vertex_traces}) add up to zero.
-In particular, at a vertex of degree 2 these conditions are equivalent to requiring that the function is $C^1$ across the vertex.
+In particular, at a vertex of degree 2 these conditions are equivalent to requiring that the function is $C^{1}$ across the vertex.
 Conversely, each point on an edge may be viewed as a ``dummy vertex'' of degree 2 with Neumann-Kirchhoff conditions.